DuhonTheGuy/RPG-Generator/README.md

 # Demo

-The files include "demo.txt", which showcases all the current build's features.
+The files include "demo.rpg", which showcases all the current build's features.
 Reading it while playing encouraged!
+Also, there's "demo.start", which is the start file that dictates what your starting stats will be (it must share a name with the .rpg file)
 To make your own projects, either specify a path or put it in the projects folder.

 # Contributing